theogbrand/pytorch-prep/normalizations.md

 **Practical note:** Almost every Transformer you'll encounter uses Layer Norm or RMSNorm.
 Batch norm is essentially absent from the Transformer world because it fundamentally conflicts with variable-length sequences and single-sample generation.

 # Toy Example (MLP) -> concept applies for Transformers when we add to residuals
+Core Concept: LN Rescales values to std=1 and mean=0 via classic "Standardization" we know and love from statistics.
 This way, we ensure that parameter updates are proportional:
 - Each dimension changes by similar percentages
 - No dimension explodes or vanishes